crystalcheong/dollarsense/README.md

   <h3 align="center">DollarSense</h3>

   <p align="center">
-    Example app with Flutter that uses Firebase
+    An expense management application with Flutter that uses Firebase
     <br>
-    Base project made with much  :heart: .
+    Base project made with much  :money_with_wings: on my mind .
 Contains CRUD, patterns, and much more!
     <br>
     <br>
     <a href="https://github.com/Ismaestro/flutter-example-app/issues/new">Report bug</a>